reggiestain/quint-assessment/README.md

 You are now set to go.

-Run the application on your web server and register as a user to login with
+Run the application on your web server and register as a user

-Login with email and password to view all created leads
+Login with registered email and password to view all created leads

 After creating a lead